 For each medical specialty, there is specific information on individual programs and any general or special requirements for application.
 Application deadlines may vary among the programs, and you should contact programs directly about their deadlines.

-Because offers made and accepted during Match Week will be binding under the Match Participation Agreement, only applicants eligible to begin training on July 1 in the year of the Match will be allowed to participate.
+Because offers made and accepted during Match week will be binding under the Match Participation Agreement, only applicants eligible to begin training on July 1 in the year of the Match will be allowed to participate.
 The NRMP will exchange data with the ECFMG to recertify the status of IMGs.

 To participate in U.S. graduate medical education programs, IMGs who are not citizens or lawful permanent residents must obtain the appropriate visa.
-The two most common visas are the H1-B (Temporary Worker) or the J-1 (Exchange Visitor).
-Some institutions will sponsor the visa for residents in the residency program.
+The two most common visas are:

+Some institutions will sponsor the visa for IMGs in the residency program.
 The ECFMG is also authorized by the U.S. Department of State to sponsor foreign national physicians for the J-1 visa.
-Questions about obtaining a visa should be directed to your residency program staff, the U.S. embassy or consulate in your country of residence, or the U.S. Citizenship and Immigration Services.
+Questions about obtaining a visa should be directed to the residency program staff, the U.S. embassy or consulate in your country of residence, or the U.S. Citizenship and Immigration Services.